 GSA TOPICAL SESSION T59: EFFECTS OF CARBONATE MINERALS ON CRITICAL ZONE CHARACTERISTICS AND PROCESSES

-This session has been organized for the 2021 GSA meeting as part of the Carbonate Critical Zone Research Coordination Network.
-The scope of the session is broad and we hope you will consider joining the session.
+This session was organized for the 2021 GSA meeting as part of the Carbonate Critical Zone Research Coordination Network.

 Session Rationale: Differing weathering reaction mechanisms of carbonate and silicate minerals are likely to affect characteristics and processes of Earth’s critical zone in distinct ways.
 A primary example of different weathering includes the congruent dissolution of carbonate minerals, which may form karst landscapes, compared with incongruent dissolution of silicate minerals.
 These differences can impact soil development, water retention and composition, permeability distribution, vertical scale, morphology and drainage, surface and subsurface biomes, land use, and societal services of the critical zone.
 Presentation in this session may touch on these or other topics in settings that cross the spectrum of landscapes that range from small fractions of carbonate minerals to nearly pure carbonate settings.